LaserDisc: Computer control

 In the early 1980s, Philips produced a LaserDisc player model adapted for a computer interface, dubbed "professional."
 In 1985, Jasmine Multimedia created LaserDisc jukeboxes featuring music videos from Michael Jackson, Duran Duran, and Cyndi Lauper.
-When connected to a PC this combination could be used to display images or information for educational or archival purposes, for example thousands of scanned medieval manuscripts.
-This strange device could be considered a very early equivalent of a CD-ROM.
+When connected to a PC this combination could be used to display images or information for educational or archival purposes, for example, thousands of scanned medieval manuscripts.
+This device could be considered a very early equivalent of a CD-ROM.

 In the mid-1980s Lucasfilm pioneered the EditDroid non-linear editing system for film and television based on computer-controlled LaserDisc players.
 Instead of printing dailies out on film, processed negatives from the day's shoot would be sent to a mastering plant to be assembled from their 10-minute camera elements into 20-minute film segments.
 These were then mastered onto single-sided blank LaserDiscs, just as a DVD would be burnt at home today, allowing for much easier selection and preparation of an edit decision list (EDL).
 In the days before video assist was available in cinematography, this was the only other way a film crew could see their work.
 The EDL went to the negative cutter who then cut the camera negative accordingly and assembled the finished film.
 Only 24 EditDroid systems were ever built, even though the ideas and technology are still in use today.
 Later EditDroid experiments borrowed from hard-drive technology of having multiple discs on the same spindle and added numerous playback heads and numerous electronics to the basic jukebox design so that any point on each of the discs would be accessible within seconds.
 This eliminated the need for racks and racks of industrial LaserDisc players since EditDroid discs were only single-sided.

 In 1986, a SCSI-equipped LaserDisc player attached to a BBC Master computer was used for the BBC Domesday Project.
 The player was referred as an LV-ROM (LaserVision Read Only Memory) as the discs contained the driving software as well as the video frames.
 The discs used the CAV format, and encoded data as a binary signal represented by the analog audio recording.
 These discs could contain in each CAV frame video/audio or video/binary data, but not both.
 "Data" frames would appear blank when played as video.
 It was typical for each disc to start with the disc catalog (a few blank frames) then the video introduction before the rest of the data.
 Because the format (based on the ADFS hard disc format) used a starting sector for each file, the data layout effectively skipped over any video frames.
 If all 54,000 frames are used for data storage an LV-ROM disc can contain 324 MB of data per side.
-The Domesday Project systems also included a genlock, allowing video frames, clips and audio to be mixed with graphics originated from the BBC Master; this was used to great effect for displaying high resolution photographs and maps, which could then be zoomed into.
+The Domesday Project systems also included a genlock, allowing video frames, clips and audio to be mixed with graphics originated from the BBC Master; this was used to great effect for displaying high-resolution photographs and maps, which could then be zoomed into.